-The second step you should take is to brainstorm all the different engines where people may be looking for the type of content you create … and then figure out a way to get yourself into a new one.
+Next, brainstorm all of the different engines where people may be looking for the type of content you create … and then figure out a way to get yourself into a new one.

 For example, consider YouTube.
 Do you have any videos uploaded to YouTube that answer the kinds of questions that a subset of your ideal audience is almost surely typing into YouTube?

 Seriously, start with just one.
 Do it as an experiment.

 The production doesn’t need to be complex.
 Just take a portion of a blog post and turn it into some text and basic imagery that has a voiceover or background music.
 If you want some help doing this, check out a site like Lumen5.

 Then choose your title wisely and provide a useful description, so that YouTube will know what your video is about and display it in results for relevant searches.